 - Sun Avoidance – It is best to avoid being outside from 10:00 am to 3:00 pm.
-This is the time of day that the UV rays from the sun are the strongest.
+This is the time of day when the UV rays from the sun are the strongest.

 - Sunblocks like EltaMD should be applied daily even in the winter.
 We recommend sunblocks with at least SPF 30 and apply every two hours while outside.

 - Wear protective clothing – this would include long sleeve shirts, long pants and a broad-brimmed hat while exposed to the sun.

 - Shade – We all know that we want to be outside as much as possible with our short summers in the Midwest.
 Instead of hanging out in the direct sunlight hang out in the shade of trees or under a covered area.